matteoprat/Arkanoid-exercise/README.md

 INSTRUCTIONS:

 Screen menu:
-  press S to see the high scores press I to see the game instructions press Enter to start the game
+- press S to see the high scores
+- press I to see the game instructions
+- press Enter to start the game

 While playing:
-  move with left - right arrows
+- move the platform with left - right arrows
-  hit space to launch the ball
+- hit space to launch the ball
-  press P to pause the game, Enter to unpause press M to mute the music, N to unmute
+- press P to pause the game, Enter to unpause
+- press M to mute the music, N to unmute